Stefterv/processing-p5js-mode/README.md

 ### Technical challenges
 - For optimal support we should connect a Java based JS debugger to the electron app
+- I'd like to have all our custom JS functionality to also be a proper JS project setup within this repo, not like I did it in the POC with some .js and .html files embedded as strings in the code.
 - Not having a node_modules folder per sketch would be awesome
 - Including new functionality into p5 related to the electron bases
   - e.g Overwiting `createCanvas` to send a signal to electron to resize the window to the newly defined size.